Puerto Vallarta Gay Travel

 The Puerto Vallarta Gay Area

-The Puerto Vallarta gay neighborhood starts in Zona Romántica and continues southward to the border of the Amapas neighborhood.
+The Puerto Vallarta gay area starts in Zona Romántica and continues southward to the border of the Amapas neighborhood.

 Most of the gay-friendly establishments and nightlife is within the five or so city blocks from the waterfront.
 East of Road 200 in the Romantic Zone, things become more residential and quiet.